cybertraining-dsc/su22-reu-385/time-series-prediction/anova/anova-timeseries.md

 ## Two Way ANOVA

 A Two Way ANOVA is an extension of the One Way ANOVA.
-With a One Way ANOVA, you have one independent variable affecting a dquantitative outcomeependent variable.
+With a One Way ANOVA, you have one independent variable affecting a quantitative outcome dependent variable.
 With a Two Way ANOVA, there are two independents.
-Use a Two way ANOVA when you have one dependent variable and two independent variables.
-In other words, if your experiment has a , and you have two independent variables, a two-way ANOVA is appropriate.
-To manage a Two Way ANOVA data set two python libraries are helpful which are NumPy and panda. to perform the Two Way ANOVA the statistical model is needed, known as the stats model. stats models is a Python package that provides descriptive statistics and estimation and inference for statistical models. to install the python libraries using `pip`
+Use a Two Way ANOVA when you have one dependent variable and two independent variables.
+In other words, if your experiment has two independent variables, a two-way ANOVA is appropriate.
+To manage a Two Way ANOVA data set, two Python libraries are helpful which are NumPy and pandas.
+To perform the Two Way ANOVA, the statistical model is needed, known as the stats model. statsmodels is a Python package that provides descriptive statistics and estimation and inference for statistical models.
+To install the Python libraries using `pip`, execute the following commands:

 Dataset Management Libraries
 ```